lsst-sitcom/sitcomtn-048/index.rst

 The content largely comes from people performing the tests and/or nightly operations.
 For the moment, the content being added is focused on observing procedures and/or required reference material, but the larger goal is for each of the areas to link to any other applicable documentation that could be stored in technotes, Docushare, or other areas.

+Editing the `Obs-Ops Webspace <https://obs-ops.lsst.io>`_ is performed by making a branch from the `GitHub repo <https://github.com/lsst-ts/observatory-ops-docs>`_, making the desired changes and pushing them, making sure the build passes, then filing a pull request.
+There are detailed instructions on how to complete these steps in the `Contributing to Observatory Operations Documentation <https://obs-ops.lsst.io/project/contributing.html#contributing-to-observatory-operations-documentation>`_ section of the webspace.

 Obs-Controls Webspace
 ---------------------